dustinpfister/blog_posts/_posts/threejs-basic-material.md

 <!-- more -->

-## What to know
+## 1 - What to know

-This is a post on the basic material used in three.js.
+This is a post on the basic material used in three.js, one of several options when it comes to skinning a mesh object.
 If you are new to three.js, you might want to start with my [getting started post](/2018/04/04/threejs-getting-started/) on three.js.
 You might also want ot check out my post on [three.js materials](/2018/04/30/threejs-materials/) in general as well.

-## Basic example of the basic material
+## 2 - Basic example of the basic material

 The Basic material is the default material used for a mesh so if I just directly add a Mesh to a scene without giving a material, the  mesh will used the basic material with a random color.